Improved Variance-Aware Confidence Sets for Linear Bandits and Linear Mixture MDP: Algorithm and Theory for Linear Mixture MDP

 We introduce our algorithm and the regret bound for linear mixture MDP.
-Its pseudo-code is listed in \algorithmref{alg:main} and its regret bound is stated in the following theorem. \begin{theorem} The expected regret of \algorithmref{alg:main} is bounded by $\E[\Reg^K ] \leq \widetilde{O}( d^{4.5}\sqrt{ K }+d^9)$. \end{theorem}
+Its pseudo-code is listed in Algorithm~\ref{alg:main} and its regret bound is stated below.
+The proof is deferred to Section~\ref{sec:proof_rl}. \begin{theorem} The expected regret of Algorithm~\ref{alg:main} is bounded by $\E[\Reg^K ] \leq \widetilde{O}\left(d^{4.5}\sqrt{ K }+d^9\right)$. \end{theorem}